Corso Vittorio/Torino, Italia 1992

 Nature is everything at once, said Herr Goethe

-It is the itness of our blended humanity
+Yes, it is the essence of our blended selves, and

 the instinctual urge of our gendered purpose